s-anu/DATA-ANALYSIS-USING-PYTHON-IN-HOSPITALITY-DOMAIN-/README.md

 ## Project Overview

-This project focuses on conducting an in-depth analysis of Atliq Grand's hotel chain data to uncover key business ingsigts such as occupancy rates and  revenue  patterns across different cities.
-The analysis amis to identify performance trends and opportunities that can help improve Atliq Grand's market share and overall business strategy.
+This project focuses on conducting an in-depth analysis of Atliq Grand's hotel chain data to uncover key business insights, such as occupancy rates and  revenue  patterns across different cities.
+The analysis aims to identify performance trends and opportunities that can help improve Atliq Grand's market share and overall business strategy.
 ## Project Objective

-This project aims at  Identifing the trends of revenue realized , analyze occupancy rate across different cities , room categories and booking platforms and provide data-driven recommendation to improve their overall performance
+This project aims to identify the trends of revenue realized , analyze occupancy rate across different cities , room categories and booking platforms and provide data-driven recommendation to improve their overall performance

 ## Key Business Questions